JonathanYuan23/Board-Game-Engine/README.md

 # Tic-tac-toe AI

 Tic-tac-toe AI using Minimax algorithm with AB pruning.
-My Heuristic evaluation logic is from an [article by Dong Xiang](https://www.codeproject.com/Articles/43622/Solve-Tic-Tac-Toe-with-the-MiniMax-algorithm).
+My Heuristic evaluation logic is largely inspired by an [article by Dong Xiang](https://www.codeproject.com/Articles/43622/Solve-Tic-Tac-Toe-with-the-MiniMax-algorithm).

 ## Implementation